learnbin.net nav logo

 The Table of Contents show

 The majority of the organic molecules and functional groups are transparent to ultraviolet (UV) and visible light.
-UV Visible spectroscopy (ultraviolet-visible spectroscopy) uses this electromagnetic radiation ranges to generate a spectrum and gain other information about molecules.
+UV-visible spectroscopy (ultraviolet-visible spectroscopy) uses this electromagnetic radiation ranges to generate a spectrum and gain other information about molecules.
 UV-Vis spectroscopy has more limited applications when compared to spectroscopic methods like infrared or NMR (H-NMR, 13C-NMR).
-UV Visible spectroscopy is mostly applied in analyzing organic compounds.
+UV-visible spectroscopy is mostly applied in analyzing organic compounds.

 • The wavelength range of UV: is about 10nm – 400nm